QualiSystems/devguide_source/_posts/2016-07-19-discovering-inventory-snmp.md

 inherits from Python's _ordered_dictionary_ with additional handy sorting and filtering functions to get the table's rows and columns.

-Since the SNMP parameters are a part of the [Resource Standards](https://github.com/QualiSystems/shell-resource-standard/blob/master/spec/shell_resource_standard.md) they can be easily retrieved by the driver when implementing the _get_inventory_ function:
+Since the SNMP parameters are included as attributes in the [Resource Standard](https://github.com/QualiSystems/shell-resource-standard/blob/master/spec/shell_resource_standard.md) they can be easily retrieved by the driver when implementing the _get_inventory_ function:

 {% highlight python %}